-A variety of à la carte food items such as cookies, chips, ice cream, juice, etc., are offered daily during lunch.
+A variety of à la carte food items such as uncrustables, chips, juice, etc., are offered daily during lunch.
 Prices range from 50¢ to \$2.50.
-This is in addition to the cost of a regular lunch. À la carte and ice cream may be purchased out of the student's prepaid account.
+This is in addition to the cost of a regular lunch. À la carte may be purchased out of the student's prepaid account.